 Business strategy and goals

 Goals are designed to be reached.
-Business strategy helps those goals become attainable.
+It helps those goals become attainable.
 Strategy keeps a plan in place and helps drive decision making.
 It helps answer the question ‘Why?’
 Why are we doing this instead of that?
 Because our strategy states we want X to happen, and this action helps us get closer to that goal.
 Having a strategy helps explain the purpose and gives workers insight into how their individual role contributes to the wider organizational goals and ambitions.

 Christopher Cook, PMP, MSPM, has an extensive career in the construction industry.
 Throughout his career, he has been awarded over 40 construction projects that have yielded a 10% profit for each organization.
 He has a Bachelor’s of Science in Industrial Technology Management with an emphasis on Building Construction Management and Master’s of Science in Project Management.
 To find out more about him visit EntrePMeur.
 Christopher writes about strategy and cost management.